Skip to contents

 #> <mixtime[1]>

-# A year-quarter-month time representation with months as the chronon
+# Linear time with 1 day granules as the chronon

 yd <- new_linear_time_fn(day(1L))